 Intercultural Conflict Resolution

 Gender and Conflict Resolution

 Perspectives in Conflict Resolution

 Conflict Resolution in Divergent Settings

-Dr. Barbara Tint is Associate Professor of Conflict Resolution for the Conflict Resolution Graduate Program at Portland State University where she has taught since 1999.
+Dr. Barbara Tint is Full Professor of Conflict Resolution for the Conflict Resolution Graduate Program at Portland State University where she has taught since 1999.
 She has previously served as the Program's Assistant Director and the Director of International and Intercultural Conflict Resolution.
 She also serves as an Affiliated Professor at the Conflict Resolution Program at the University of Oregon Law School.
 Her work in peace and conflict resolution stems from her background in Political Psychology, where she has focused largely on the psychological dynamics involved in the causes, prevention and intervention of international conflict.

 As a Rotary Peace Scholar, her Doctoral work at the University of Melbourne in Australia explored issues of collective memory and conflict resolution within the context of the Israeli/Palestinian conflict.
 She has served as the Chair of both the Feminism and Peace and the Conflict Resolution Working Groups for the Society for the Study of Peace, Conflict and Violence and Psychologists for Social Responsibility.
 In 2003-2004, Dr. Tint went to India on a Fulbright assignment to aid in the development of a Peace and Conflict Resolution Center at the University of Madras.
 She has authored numerous journal articles and book chapters on a variety of topics including collective memory, dialogue, peace psychology and peace education.